 The route of Townsville’s March in March is along the Strand, from Burke Street Headland to the Rock Pool; people are asked to gather on the headland at 9.00am.
-Full details are here but that page doesn’t give much of the rationale for the protest.
 This article in The Age gives the background – sympathetically but from outside the movement, which is what one should be able to expect from a responsible news organisation.

-If you’re not in Townsville, look here for your nearest gathering.
+If you’re not in Townsville, look online for your nearest gathering.
 If you can’t get to one, you could send Mr Abbott an email to tell him what you think he’s doing wrong.

 Townsville’s big gathering for Earth Hour is also on the Strand – in Strand Park, in fact.
 Townsville City Council – who deserve kudos for this, for Eco-Fiesta and for many other sustainability initiatives – invites everyone to an event which begins at 3.00 pm: